DebugMate/reactjs/README.md

 ```

 ### Publish Errors
 You can publish errors manually using the publish method.
-Pass optional user and environment contexts for better insights:
+Pass optional `user`, `environment` and `request` contexts for better insights:

 ```js
 import { useDebugmateContext } from 'debugmate';